SAP-samples/btp-cf-multitenant-extension/discover/multitenancy/README.md

-## Develop the Multitenant Application
+## Develop a Multitenant Application

-In the Cloud Foundry environment of SAP BTP, you can develop and run multitenant applications that can be accessed by multiple consumers (tenants) through a dedicated URL.
+In SAP BTP, Cloud Foundry environment, you can develop and run multitenant applications that can be accessed by multiple consumers (tenants) through a dedicated URL.
+See [Developing Multitenant Applications in the Cloud Foundry Environment](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/5e8a2b74e4f2442b8257c850ed912f48.html?version=Cloud) in SAP Help Portal.

 ## Context
 When developing tenant-aware applications in the Cloud Foundry environment, keep in mind the following general programming guidelines: